CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-windows.md

 to verify your environment and identify missing or misconfigured components.

 After installation, Tonatiuh++ can be launched from the installation directory and is ready for use.

-This workflow ensures a clean, reproducible build using a user-local installation, without requiring administrative privileges or IDE integration.